-LED State Description

-OT Reserved for future use.
+LED State Description OT Reserved for future use.
 LINK Green The correct cable is in use and the connected equipment has power.
 Off No link established.
+No link established.
 ACT Flashing Amber Network activity at this interface.
 Off No network activity as this interface.